eslint/rfcs/designs/2019-move-to-async-api/README.md

 - `getConfigForFile()`
 - `isPathIgnored()`

-The following method is as-is because those don't touch both file system and module system.
+The following method is as-is because they touch neither file system or module system.

 - `getRules()`